lovitonp10/Quantmetry/README.md

 - traffic
 - climate_delhi
 - energy
+- enedis

+### Modification to make in .yaml files
+Dataset:
+- Modifiy the lists in 'name_feats' with the variables name corresponding to the different features

 ### Testing the train/forecast script:
 Run the following command to train and forecast using TFT: